writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 Where is everything?
 ~~~~~~~~~~~~~~~~~~~~

-The conference main stage is in the Auto Klub on the second floor.
+The conference main stage is in the Congress Hall on the second floor.
 The unconference
-takes place directly across the foyer in the adjoining room.
+takes place in the Bistro and adjoining rooms, on the left-hand side of the foyer if you stand in front of the Congress Hall.

 If you are joining in the boat tour on Saturday, you'll meet the other folks
 at the Prague Boats pier no. 5.